toddaustin07/Heatmiser/README.md

 * If your SmartThings neoHub device is not connecting to your neoHub, it is most likely due to an invalid API Access Token.
 Check that you have entered it correctly (copy/pasting is the safest way to do it), and that there are no extraneous leading or trailing spaces.
 * If you seem to be missing some of your neoStat devices getting created, try swipping down on the neoHub Controls screen, which will force a reconnection to the neoHub.
 During this process, the list of supported zones is retrieved and if any devices are found to be missing, they will be created.

-### Deleting Heatmiser Driver Devices
+### Deleting heatmiser Driver Devices
 * If you manually delete any of your SmartThings neoStat devices, they will get re-created the next time the driver connects to the neoHub (this can be forced to happen at any time by swiping down on the neoHub device Controls screen).

-* If you want to permanently delete all your Heatmiser devices, simply delete the neoHub device, and all its associated neoStat devices will also be deleted automatically (they are 'child' devices).
+* If you want to permanently delete all your heatmiser devices, simply delete the neoHub device, and all its associated neoStat devices will also be deleted automatically (they are 'child' devices).